coleifer/huey/docs/guide.rst

 For more information:

 * :py:class:`PriorityRedisHuey` - Huey implementation that adds support for
-  task priorities with the Redis storage layer. *Requires Redis 5.0 or newer*.
+  task priorities with the Redis storage layer.
-* :py:class:`SqliteHuey` and the in-memory storage used when immediate-mode is enabled have full support for task priorities.
+* :py:class:`PostgresHuey`, :py:class:`SqliteHuey` and the in-memory storage
+  used when immediate-mode is enabled have full support for task priorities.
 * :py:meth:`~Huey.task` and :py:meth:`~Huey.periodic_task`

 Canceling or pausing tasks